statico/godot-roguelike-example/README.md

 ### Editing Data

 Monster and item data is stored in CSV files in the `assets/data/` directory.
-I recommmend [LibreOffice](https://www.libreoffice.org/) to edit the CSV files.
+I recommend [LibreOffice](https://www.libreoffice.org/) to edit the CSV files.

 CSV data files need their import settings set to "Keep" in the project settings in order to not generate translation files.
 [Read more here.](https://docs.godotengine.org/en/stable/tutorials/assets_pipeline/importing_translations.html#doc-importing-translations)